OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Security Considerations

-From the security point of view it is important to note that
+From the security point of view it is important to note that:

-- an app extension does never communicate directly with its containing app (typically, it isn’t even running while the contained app extension is running).
+- An app extension does never communicate directly with its containing app (typically, it isn’t even running while the contained app extension is running).
-- an app extension and the host app communicate via inter-process communication.
+- An app extension and the host app communicate via inter-process communication.
-- an app extension’s containing app and the host app don’t communicate at all.
+- An app extension’s containing app and the host app don’t communicate at all.
-- a Today widget (and no other app extension type) can ask the system to open its containing app by calling the `openURL:completionHandler:` method of the `NSExtensionContext` class.
+- A Today widget (and no other app extension type) can ask the system to open its containing app by calling the `openURL:completionHandler:` method of the `NSExtensionContext` class.
-- any app extension and its containing app can access shared data in a privately defined shared container.
+- Any app extension and its containing app can access shared data in a privately defined shared container.

 In addition: